zesterer/openmw-shaders/README.md

 ## Features

+- Relatively cheap: should run well on all but the most underpowered hardware
+- PBR lighting
-- Improved lighting (fresnel illumination, ambiance, etc.)
+- Tweaking lighting
 - Underwater light attenuation
 - Leaves and other thin objects move in the wind
 - Improved leaf shading